lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/02-About-blocks/README.md

 ## Learning Badges

-You should be able to answer these questions on a sheet of paper without computer-assistance :)

-- What's a block ?
-How do you call a method with an implicit block ?
+- What's a block?
-- What's the syntax of if this block has only 1 ruby instruction in it ? several ?
+- What's the syntax of if this block has only 1 ruby instruction in it? several?
 - Re-consider all the iterators you used `#each_with_index`, `#select`, `#find`...
-Is it 100% clear that most of them are methods called with blocks ?
+Is it 100% clear that most of them are methods called with blocks?
-- (optional) Could you figure out approximately how the `map` iterator is coded for instance ?
+- Could you figure out approximately how the `map` iterator is coded for instance?